Activity measures of dynamical systems over non-archimedean fields: Potential theory over smooth strictly -analytic curves

-It is known in \cite{Thu} that the any subharmonic functions $h$ can be approximated by the decreasing sequence $\{h_n\}_n$ of smooth subharmonic functions and sequence of the Laplacians $\{dd^c h_n\}$ converges to the Laplacian $dd^c h$ of $h$.
-From this fact, together with Theorem \ref{potmes} we can extend the pull-back operators for any finite positive Radon measures.
+It is known in \cite{Thu} that any subharmonic function $h$ can be approximated by the decreasing sequence $\{h_n\}_n$ of smooth subharmonic functions, and the sequence of the Laplacians $\{\dd^c h_n\}$ converges to the Laplacian $\dd^c h$ of $h$.
+From this fact, together with Theorem \ref{potmes}, we can extend the pull-back operators to any finite positive Radon measures.

-\begin{prop}[\cite{Thu}, Proposition 3.2.13] \textit{ Let $V$ and $W$ be strictly $K$-analytic curves, $f\colon V\to W$ be a non constant morphism, and $g$ be a smooth and subharmonic function on $W$. we have } \end{prop} Note that, expressing it as a limit of smooth functions, we can extend the same result for all subharmonic function $g$.
+\begin{prop}[\cite{Thu}, Proposition 3.2.13] \textit{ Let $V$ and $W$ be strictly $K$-analytic curves, $f\colon V\to W$ be a non-constant morphism, and $g$ be a smooth and subharmonic function on $W$.
+Then, we have } \end{prop} Note that, we can extend the same result to all the subharmonic function $g$, expressing it as a limit of smooth functions.